stepper1029/Reversi/README.md

 by two players, represented by black and white, where black always goes first.

 ### Controller:
-The controller is currently only a stub.
-It exists only to handle keyboard inputs and pass them to the model.
-It does not have the full functionality of a working controller.
+The controller is a listener for the Model and the View.
+It takes notifications like turns and invalid moves from the model and sends them to players via the View.
+It also takes view interactions from the player in the form of mouse clicks and keyboard presses and sends them to the model.
+Each player has its own controller and the controller is ignorant to the type of player it belongs to, human or computer.

 ### View:
 The View has a ReversiView interface to promise functionality of the frame.
 This is implemented by GraphicalView class which renders the frame of our GUI.
 This holds two panels, one for the score and one for the board.
 The board gets its own Panel class called SimpleReversiBoard.
 This board allows the user to highlight cells through mouse clicks and place disks using the 'enter' key.
 Players can also pass their turn using the 'P' key.
-We also implemented a class KeyboardListener which implements the KeyListener interface, so that its object can be used as a valid keylistener for Java Swing.

 ### Strategy:
 The strategy determines how a player should move in a game of Reversi.
 It includes decisions for